 My “Hey, no need to go out of your way!
 You’ve already saved me forty kilometers of road!” was met with a “No worries – it’s just a couple extra” response.
 I gathered that this was not the first time he had stopped to give a touring cyclist a hand.
 He figured he may as well eliminate the biggest hill of my day.
 (You can see what looks like a little bump on the elevation chart at the start of this post!)
 Our great conversation was over when he stopped at the top of that hill and turned back for B28.
 Meanwhile, I got one fantastic ride down into Rosebery with my speedometer showing km/hr in the mid-50’s.
 My clothes were nicely air-dried by the time I got to the bottom!

 As the photo below of that hilltop shows the rain had also stopped and the sun was breaking through!
 It would stay nice for the rest of the morning and afternoon.

 As the elevation graph shows, the ride from Rosebery to Zeehan only has one significant hill and even it only involves a rise of about 120 meters.
-Also note a negative feature of the Google Map- generated graphs – it always using the same distance from lowest to highest point of the ride.
+Also note a negative feature of the Google Map – generated graphs – it always uses the same distance from the lowest to highest point of the ride.
 The 933 meters on the left graph should really be three times as high as the 334 on the right!